matthewwithanm/django-imagekit/docs/caching.rst

     * If not, caches that information for 5 seconds
     * If it does, caches that information in the ``IMAGEKIT_CACHE_BACKEND``

-If file doesn't exsit, generates it immediately and synchronously
+If file doesn't exist, generates it immediately and synchronously

 That pretty much covers the architecture of the caching layer, and its default